-- 140. The CZMU, shall perform the following: - (a) identify and create programmes or projects to meet the objectives specified under section 136; - (b) prepare annual and long-term plans for the integrated design, operation, maintenance, enhancement and expansion of the Integrated Coastal and Ocean Observation System to meet the objectives specified under section 136; - (c) develop and transmit to the Minister an annual and coordinated comprehensive budget to - (i) operate all elements of the national coastal and ocean observation system; - (ii) ensure continuity of data streams from government and nongovernment assets; - (iii) establish requirements for observation data variables to be gathered by both government and non-government assets and
+- 139. The CZMU, shall perform the following: - (a) identify and create programs or projects to meet the objectives specified under section 135; - (b) prepare annual and long-term plans for the integrated design, operation, maintenance and enhancement, and expansion of the System to meet the objectives specified under section 135;

-- identify, in consultation with national and regional coastal and ocean observing systems, priorities for the Integrated Coastal and Ocean Observation Systems observations; - (iv) establish and define protocols and standards for the Integrated Coastal and Ocean Observation System data processing, management, collection, configuration standards, formats, and communication for new and existing assets throughout the System network and similarly applied to large data management requirements; - (v) develop contract requirements for each coastal and ocean observation system to - (A) establish eligibility for integration into the Integrated Coastal and Ocean Observation System; - (B) ensure compliance with all applicable standards and protocols; - (C) ensure that national and regional observations are integrated into the Integrated Coastal and Ocean Observation System on a sustained basis; - (vi) identify gaps in observation coverage or needs for capital improvements of both government and non-government assets; - (vii) perform such additional functions in respect of national and regional coastal and ocean observation systems.
+- (c) develop and transmit to the Minister an annual and coordinated comprehensive budget to - (i) operate all elements of the national coastal and ocean observation system; - (ii) ensure continuity of data streams from government and nongovernment assets; - (iii) establish requirements for observation data variables to be gathered by both government and non-government assets, and identify, in consultation with national and regional coastal and ocean observing systems, priorities for Systems observations; - (iv) establish and define protocols and standards for System data processing, management, collection, configuration standards, formats, and communication for new and existing assets throughout the System network; - (v) develop contract requirements for each coastal and ocean observation system to - (A) establish eligibility for integration into the System; - (B) ensure compliance with all applicable standards and protocols; - (C) ensure that national and/or regional observations are integrated into the System on a sustained basis; - (vi) identify gaps in observation coverage or needs for capital improvements of both government and non-government assets; - (vii) perform such additional functions in respect of national and regional coastal and ocean observation systems.